zrosenbauer/docker-puppeteer/README.md

 # docker-puppeteer

-Docker container that installed Chromium and [puppeteer](https://github.com/puppeteer/puppeteer).
+Docker container with Chromium, node.js, and [puppeteer](https://github.com/puppeteer/puppeteer).

 **NOTE:** Check the [Dockerfile](./Dockerfile) to see the current node version.